 To avoid such situations, persons from the aforementioned categories, who apply for Romanian entry visas, are required to submit their international vaccination certificates that attest to their antipolio vaccination.
 For citizens from the aforementioned states that have not been vaccinated in the past 12 months, vaccination shall be made 4 weeks prior to the trip or, in cases of emergency, right before the trip.

-Proof of antipolio vaccination is no longer required for individuals from The Philippines and Malaysia.
+Proof of antipolio vaccination is no longer required for individuals from China.

 Also, it is recommended that individuals from Benin, Burkina Faso, Cameroon, Chad, Ivory Coast, D.R.
-Congo, Congo, Egypt, Ethiopia, Ghana, Guinea, Iran, Mali, Niger, Nigeria, Central African Republic, Senegal, Sierra Leone, Somalia, Sudan, South Sudan, Tajikistan, Togo and Uganda
+Congo, Congo, Egypt, Ethiopia, Ghana, Guinea, Iran, Mali, Niger, Nigeria, Central African Republic, Senegal, Sierra Leone, Somalia, Sudan, South Sudan, Tajikistan, Togo, Ukraine and Uganda

 undergo vaccination before applying for a Romanian visa.